 Duncan Campbell's 2018 hit-piece collapsed when his own theories fell apart and new evidence emerged corroborating the findings of those he had defamed.
 (An archive of older articles covering this is available here.)

-Efforts to get Campbell and Computer Weekly to accept facts and evidence up to the end of 2020 is documented here.
+Efforts to get Campbell and Computer Weekly to accept facts and evidence up to the end of 2020 are documented here.

 Duncan Campbell's Campaign